philipmortimer/Carbon-Emissions/README.md

 Note that the server will run on port 8080 by default.
 To change that, change the value of `server.port` in the *application.properties* file in **./server/src/main/resources**

+## Generating Docker Images

+### For the Frontend

+Currently ``compose.yaml`` contains the ports of the image, these are subject to change (currently set 3000:3000) To generate the *production-build* version of our project, running NGINX, follow the steps below:
+- Open Docker Desktop
+- Delete any old images of the frontend you have
+- Navigate to the root of the React App
+- Run ``docker compose up -d``
+- Test that it is running by visiting ``localhost:3000`` **after shutting down** the development React build

+### For the Backend

+``TODO``

 ## Concepts and planning
 ### Early design diagrams